 ?is a wildcard standing for any single character, so

 *is a wildcard that stands for any number of characters, including no characters at all, so

 sxmmy, but not

 sommy, but not

 Warning: The Redis documentation warns that

 This guide details a number of commands that are helpful for troubleshooting and resolving issues one might encounter as they work with Redis.
-If there are other related commands, arguments, or procedures you’d like to see outlined in this guide, please ask or make suggestions in the comments below.
+If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.